 It is defined as follows:where the exclamation mark denotes a factorial.

-Reminder: remember the the factorial of a natural number is equal to the product of all natural numbers less than or equal to :and that, by convention, .
+Reminder: remember that the factorial of a natural number is equal to the product of all natural numbers less than or equal to :and that, by convention, .

 In combinatorics, the binomial coefficient indicates the number of possible combinations of objects from .